Freevini/ReCycled/README.md

 # Idea

 *Sensu stricto* circular genomes do not have a start and end.
 However bacterial chromosomes have a single, unique origin of replication (oriC).
-DNA replication starts at the first position of the replication initiator protein, also called *dnaA* This results in a skewed read coverage distribution when sequencing growing bacteria.
+DNA replication starts at the first position of the replication initiator protein, also called *dnaA*.
+This results in a skewed read coverage distribution when sequencing growing bacteria.
 They generally show higher coverages at the origin of replication (i.e. *dnaA*) then at the terminus (Fig. 1).

 <p align = "center">
 <img src = "07_figures/PTR_figure.png" width="400">